 Mystery Science is largely an online curriculum with a heavy focus on video content, but below are a few ideas to work with students who don't currently have access to reliable high-speed internet.

 - Offline Activities: Many of the activities for Mystery Science units can be done offline.
-We have put together a helpful list that describes our offline activities here.
+We have put together a helpful list that describes many of our offline activities here.

 - Transcript Adaptations: All of our lessons have full transcripts in English and Spanish available.
 Teachers can coordinate with parents to adapt these transcripts for at-home use.
 This can be achieved in a number of ways; one of them is adding pictures or screenshots to the transcripts to help guide the lesson.
-Lesson transcripts can be found here.
+Transcripts can be found under "Extend this lesson" on the right column of each lesson.
 This would require some amount of coordination and planning, but it has proven to be successful for specific cases.